 Getting your head around the naming conventions for popular graphics cards can help make it a bit easier when comparing the different models of graphics cards.

-That’s why in this article, we’ll take a look at what the ‘Ti’ on NVIDIA graphics cards stands for, what it means, and how it can help you choose a better performing graphics card.
+In this article, we’ll take a closer look at what the ‘Ti’ on NVIDIA graphics cards stands for, what it means, and how it can help you choose a better performing graphics card.
 We’ll also look at some of the best ways to estimate how a graphics card model is going to perform.

 What does the ‘Ti’ stand for in Graphics Cards?